catalingheorghe/cpp-luxoft-c003/notes-module3.md

 `this->name` can serve to show the reader that name is a member of this instance but you can also pass the current instance to another function `bus->add(this)`

+Note about public/private/protected:
+(!) usually protected only for methods, not for members; create protected access functions instead for use in subclasses

 #### Operator overloading